-If there are not enough follicles grow or if you’re at risk for severe ovarian hyperstimulation syndrome, your treatment cycle may be cancelled and the hCG shot will not be given.
+- If there are not enough follicles grow or if you’re at risk for severe ovarian hyperstimulation syndrome, your treatment cycle may be cancelled and the hCG shot will not be given.

-If treatment is cancelled because your ovaries didn’t respond well to the medications, we may recommend different medications to be tried on the next cycle.
+- If treatment is cancelled because your ovaries didn’t respond well to the medications, we may recommend different medications to be tried on the next cycle.
 While not common, a cycle may also be cancelled if ovulation occurs before retrieval can take place.
 Once the eggs ovulate on their own, they can’t be retrieved.

 Cancellation happens in around 5 -6% of IVF treatment cycles.
 The chance of cancellation rises with age, with those older than age 35 and patients with severe PCOS are more likely to experience treatment cancellation.

-Having a treatment cycle fail is never easy.
+- Having a treatment cycle fail is never easy.
 It’s heartbreaking.
 It is however important, to keep in mind that having one failed cycle doesn’t mean that you won’t be successful ever.
 The first cycle can sometimes be a learning curve.

-The subsequent cycle always gives the best pregnancy rate.
+- The subsequent cycle always gives the best pregnancy rate.

 What are the risks of IVF treatment?

-The main concern is ovarian hyper stimulation (OHSS) in response to fertility drugs.
+- The main concern is ovarian hyperstimulation (OHSS) in response to fertility drugs.
 This is usually very rare because of proper evaluation, judicious use of drugs and its accurate dosage and adequate monitoring.

-Sometimes, oocyte retrieval process can result in pelvic infection or bleeding or injury to adjacent organs like bladder or bowel, but this is generally avoided because the procedure is done under ultrasound guidance.
+- Sometimes, oocyte retrieval process can result in pelvic infection or bleeding or injury to adjacent organs like bladder or bowel, but this is generally avoided because the procedure is done under ultrasound guidance.

 Male infertility is known to be associated (in some cases) with chromosomal and other genetic anomalies.
-There is known to be an increase in gross chromosomal abnormalities such as balanced translocations in men with very low sperm counts.
+There is known to be an increase in gross chromosomal abnormalities such as balanced translocation in men with very low sperm counts.
 Also, about 5% of men with very low sperm counts have small areas of missing DNA on their Y chromosome (Y micro-deletion).
 Techniques such as ICSI will, in some cases, may lead to transmission of genetic problems that might cause infertility in male offspring, or could possibly be associated with other (at this time unknown) medical problems in the child.

 As of now, there have now been many thousands of babies born after IVF treatment with ICSI with follow-up after birth.
 Thus far, there has not been demonstrated to be any clear increased risk for birth defects as compared to IVF treatment with conventional insemination.
 Most studies thus far have shown that the risk of birth defects after ICSI is the same as for babies conceived through IVF treatment without ICSI, and for those conceived naturally.
-However, some studies have suggested that having IVF treatment with or without ICSI might increase the risk for birth defects.
+However, some studies have suggested that having IVF treatment with or without ICSI might increase the risk of birth defects.

 Some studies have shown that around 4% of babies born via assisted reproductive technology such as in vitro fertilization (IVF treatment) may have major birth defects, such as heart and urogenital tract malformations.
 But these risks are not much different from what would be expected in the general population.
 The major birth defects seen in babies born via IVF treatment and/or ICSI included heart defects and malformations of the urogenital tract, such as hypospadias (an abnormality in the position of the opening of the urethra in boys).